goblint/bench/README.md

 - [parallel-run.sh](parallel-run.sh) to run the config in that script in parallel and log each program
 - [csv-results.ml](csv-results.ml) to extract some numbers from each log and print a csv of it
 - [precision.sh](precision.sh) to let goblint compare two variants for each program and write the result to a .precision file

+## Incremental test generation
+The mutation generator is used for testing the incremental analysis.
+This is done by generating multiple mutation based on input files (e.g. the regression tests) which can then be used as the incremental program.
+The detailed documentation can be found [here](./incremental-test-generation/README.md).